Rocketr/rocketrnet-ipn-php/README.md

 # How to Setup IPN Notifications on Your Website
 Setting  up IPN notifications is extremely easy.
-Take a look at the `example_sellnow_ipn.php` class in this repository and edit it to suit your needs.
+Take a look at the `example_sellnow_ipn.php` file in this repository and edit it to suit your needs.

 # How to Enable IPN Notifications for Your Products